© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Harrold Round House is a scheduled monument protected by Historic England under reference 1004604.
 View the official record →

-Harrold Round House is a prehistoric circular earthwork located near the village of Harrold in Bedfordshire.
+Harrold Round House is a medieval settlement earthwork located in Bedfordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004604.

 Harrold Round House is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004604.